stolostron/rhacm-docs/security/scc_policy.md

-# Security context constraints policy
+# Security Context Constraints policy

-Apply a Security context constraints (SCC) policy to control permissions for pods by defining conditions in the policy.
-For more information see, [Managing Security Context Constraints (SCC)](https://docs.openshift.com/container-platform/4.3/authentication/managing-security-context-constraints.html#security-context-constraints-about_configuring-internal-oauth).
+Kubernetes configuration policy controller monitors the status of your Security Context Constraints (SCC) policy.
+Apply an Security Context Constraints (SCC) policy to control permissions for pods by defining conditions in the policy.
+Learn more details about SCC policies in the following sections.

 ## SCC policy YAML structure